This healthy grilled eggplant sandwich with puy lentils makes a delicious satisfying lunch both vegans as well as

 Yes, you can!
-Ordinary green lentils would work well, but I wouldn’t recommend red lentils.
+Ordinary green lentils would work well, but I don’t recommend red lentils.
 They cook very quickly and don’t keep their shape well.
 If you are pressed for time you could also add ready-to-eat lentils from a can.
 Just make the sauce as per instructions and add in the lentils towards the end to warm through.

 You can use any bread or burger bun to make this grilled eggplant sandwich.
 If you don’t need it to be vegan you could also add a slice of grilled halloumi cheese into the sandwich.
 You can serve this sandwich either hot or cold.
 Use 1 or 2 eggplant slices per sandwich.

 If you like this recipe check out also these vegan beetroot burgers with quinoa.